This one is long time comin! As always, this is meant to be a discussion, not a lecture so, share your tips & tricks!

 – Tip: Keep proof of having at least $1000 in your bank account, like on your mobile app.
 I have heard of only ONE singular first hand story of immigration randomly asking someone to show proof of $ in his bank account upon arrival at the airport back from a visa run.
 For whatever reason, he wasn’t able to show this, and they sent him back on a flight to Malaysia.

-- Pre-applying for tourist visas: This is done my bringing (or mailing) your passport to a Thai (or Vietnam or Indonesia etc) embassy, along with the application form for an extended Tourist Visa.
+– Pre-applying for tourist visas: This is done by bringing (or mailing) your passport to a Thai (or Vietnam or Indonesia etc) embassy, along with the application form for an extended Tourist Visa.
 For example, before initially coming to Chiang Mai in 2014 we sent our passports in the mail with the filled out application for 6-month tourist visa to the LA Thai Embassy.
 They process it and mail it back to you in a couple weeks.
 This is an option that will basically require you to do less visa runs.
 Same basic process for most countries.

 More to come!
 Share your tips & I’ll add them!